Muenster Perfect Balance Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Perfect Balance Dog Food looks like an above-average dry product.
+Judging by its ingredients alone, Muenster Perfect Balance Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Even when you consider the mild protein-boosting effect of the flaxseed and peas, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the mild protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

 However, with 40% of the total calories in our example coming from fat versus just 22% from protein, some recipes may not be suitable for every animal.

-Perfect Balance is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Muenster Perfect Balance includes both grain and grain-free dry dog foods using a moderate amount of named meat meals as its main source of animal protein, thus earning the brand 4 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.